12 Weeks Pregnant – What To Expect? Symptoms, Baby Development, and Tips!

 Apart from the audible heartbeat, your baby also begins to form eyelids that are fused upright with each other.
 The eyelids remain in this form up until the end of the second trimester.

-A baby’s hands also start to develop by the 12th week, though the feet still remain less developed than the hands.
+A baby’s hands also start to develop when you’re 12 weeks pregnant, though the feet remain less developed than the hands.
 The nails beds on the baby’s hand and toes also start to support the growth of fingernails and toenails; though it takes another trimester for the nails to fully grow out.

 Though each mother goes through different symptoms and feelings, the regaining appetite is most commonly felt at around the 12th week.
 Most mother’s experience the infamous cravings You would also already be getting rid of nausea and three-morning sickness and discomfort otherwise felt in the initial days.